 - Normal cleaning schedule using appropriate cleaning materials and then sanitisation process using materials compliant with EN1276

-- Focus on ‘touch points’ for sanitising
+- Extra focus on ‘touch points’ for sanitisation

 What we ask of you: